deshartman/voice-quickstart-ios/README.md

 The Programmable Voice SDK uses Apple’s VoIP Services to let your application know when it is receiving an incoming call.
 If you want your users to receive incoming calls, you’ll need to enable VoIP Services in your application and generate a VoIP Services Certificate.

-Go to [Apple Developer portal](https://developer.apple.com/) and generate a VoIP Service Certificate.
+Go to [Apple Developer portal](https://developer.apple.com/) and generate a VoIP Service Certificate as per theses instructions https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/establishing_a_certificate-based_connection_to_apns

 Once you have generated the VoIP Services Certificate, you will need to provide the certificate and key to Twilio so that Twilio can send push notifications to your app on your behalf.